-And so, in the end, I decided to share it for the simple reason that this dish is absolutely delicious.
-I personally think it's better than Pad Thai.
-In fact, I've never really understood why Pad Thai is the most popular Thai dish with foreigners, but this stir-fried dish ("pad" means "stir-fried" in Thai) does have several elements in common with Pad Thai: it involves stir-fried noodles with either chicken or shrimp in a savory and somewhat sweet sauce, and it's not particularly spicy.
-In fact, it's very popular with Thai children, probably because it's not very spicy.
+This stir-fried dish does have several elements in common with the famous Pad Thai: it involves stir-fried noodles with either chicken or shrimp in a savory and somewhat sweet sauce, and it's not particularly spicy.
+In fact, it's very popular with Thai children, probably because of it.

-I know that most Italians will probably recoil in horror when they see the ingredients in this dish, but try not to think of it as pasta -- it's essentially a Thai noodle dish that happens to be made with pasta.
+Maybe Italians will probably be surprised when they see the ingredients in this dish, but try not to think of it like pasta, but more as a Thai noodle dish that happens to be made with pasta.
 Try to suspend your disbelief and give it a shot!
-I promise you that it is quick, easy, and fantastic.
+We promise you that it is quick and easy to make, and most importantly simply delicious.

 - 9 ounces (250 grams) macaroni (Thais use straight, smooth macaroni noodles about 1 1/4 inches long (when dry -- they are about 3 inches long when cooked), which for some reason are a bit difficult to find in some countries.
 You can also use bucatini/perciatelli or bigoli broken into 1- to 2-inch lengths, ziti, mostaccioli, or penne instead.
 Don't use elbow macaroni, of American mac 'n' cheese fame, because they are too small and curved.)